 Risk Management has placed Automated External Defibrillators (AEDs) in specific locations around City owned facilities for use by the public in case of a sudden cardiac arrest.

 Administrative Services Coordinator II: Sherry Evans

 The Workers' Compensation Law provides you as a worker in the State of Georgia, with certain rights and responsibilities should you be injured on the job.
 The Workers' Compensation Law provides you coverage for a work-related injury even if an injury occurs on the first day on the job.
 For additional details, review the Bill of Rights for the Injured Worker.

 Use the following guidelines for reporting an accident/incident.

 - If you are involved in a motor vehicle accident while operating a City vehicle, please report the accident immediately to our 911 Call Center.

-- If you have incurred property damage which you believe was directly caused by an employee of Columbus Consolidated Government, please call our 311 Call Center.
+- If you have incurred property damage that you believe was directly caused by an employee of Columbus Consolidated Government, please call our 311 Call Center.

-- If you have incurred a personal injury which you believe was directly caused by an employee of Columbus Consolidated Government, please call our 311 Call Center as soon as possible.
+- If you have incurred a personal injury that you believe was directly caused by an employee of Columbus Consolidated Government, please call our 311 Call Center as soon as possible.

 After reporting an incident, a Risk Management Investigator will be dispatched to the scene.
 The investigator will provide you with a card containing the following information on how and when to contact Risk Management about the claim.